asmedrano/jinjastar/docs/content/index.md

 	</html>

-Now every other page you build for your site can `extend` this page.
+Now every other page you build for your site can simply `extend` this page.
 Lets say we add a page to our site called `about.html`

-It would like like this
+It would look like this

 	{%extends "index.html"%}